Maryland Medical Marijuana Card

 Step 1: Enroll in the Medical Marijuana Program of the State

-Start by going to the website of the cannabis commission or health department in your state.
-In addition to providing basic personal and medical information, you must register an account.
+Begin with the official site of the Cannabis Commission and the health department in your state.
+In addition to providing your basic medical and personal details, you will need to sign up for an account.

 Step 2: Arrange for a Certified Physician to Examine You

-In many states, this appointment can be made in person or through telemedicine.
+In some states, appointments can be scheduled either in person or via telemedicine.

 Step 3: Obtain Certification